erddasem/Here2OSM/README.md

 ## About

 * Implementation to request traffic incident data from the provider HERE and map them on your own OpenStreetMap map database
-* Uses the TomTom OpenLR and the TEPG2-OLR standards
+* Uses the TomTom OpenLR standard and the TEPG2-OLR standard
 * Project status: reference implementation

 Necessary information: